 Right to Dream provides children with an opportunity to build a better life out of poverty.
 They also train female footballers to develop their talents and pursue a football career.

-Interestingly, most promising players are chosen to study and train at the Right to Dream Football Academy on 100% scholarships.
+Interestingly, the most promising players are chosen to study and train at the Right to Dream Football Academy on 100% scholarships.
 There is no doubt that it’s one of the best academies on the continent.

 Read Also: Racism in Football: The Need For A Change